scando1993/thingsboard.github.io/docs/iot-video-tutorials.md

 #### Getting started guide

-This video tutorial will give you a brief introduction to the ThingsBoard platform and a hands-on part to help you to get started.
+This video tutorial will give you a brief introduction to the Pacificsoft platform and a hands-on part to help you to get started.

 You will learn how to provision a new Device, collect data using MQTT and visualize it on a real-time dashboard.